 Because of underlying health issues, weakened immune systems and limited access to healthcare, individuals and families experiencing homelessness are at a greater risk of contracting the Coronavirus.
 Crossroads Rhode Island continues their ongoing efforts to move people out of congregate shelters and into housing, where it is easier for their clients to avoid infection and practice good hygiene.

 The Woonasquatucket River Watershed Council is prioritizing the work they do to ensure the health and safety of people who live within the Woonasquatucket River Greenway.
 The Greenway is open and available as a safe space for walking, biking, and enjoying nature.
-Many who live in the urban sections of the watershed don't have access to vehicles to travel to our region’s parks and other natural resources.
 The Greenway serves as a vital corridor for transportation and an essential place to breathe fresh air.
-They are happy to report that folks who live in or near the Greenway are out and about enjoying the early springtime while maintaining safe social distance.
+WRWC is happy to report that folks who live in or near the Greenway are out and about enjoying the early springtime while maintaining safe social distance.